QuecPython/qpy-vscode-extension/README.md

 * Select firmware from the PC file system
 * Click `Flash` button

-**NOTE**: When flashing EC600U modules, there will be a pop-up window promting you to confrim firmware flashing.
+#### Note: When flashing EC600U modules, there will be a pop-up window promting you to confrim firmware flashing.
+#### Note: Only one module can be flashed simultaneously.

 ## Known Issues